pygame/pygame/docs/reST/tut/tom_games6.rst

 So far you've learnt all the basics necessary to build a simple game.
 You should understand how to create Pygame objects, how Pygame displays objects, how it handles events, and how you can use physics to introduce some motion into your game.
 Now I'll just show how you can take all those chunks of code and put them together into a working game.
-What we need first is to let the ball hit the sides of the screen, and for the bat to be able to hit the ball, otherwise there's not going to be much game play involved.
+What we need first is to let the ball hit the sides of the screen, and for the bat to be able to hit the ball, otherwise there's not going to be much gameplay involved.
 We do this using Pygame's :meth:`collision <pygame.Rect.collidepoint>` methods.